Sugary drink tax: Brunei

 US$0.29/liter tax since April 2017.

 Canada

 In 2020, the Province of British Columbia stopped exempting soda beverages from a 7% provincial sales tax for grocery items.
-Still fruit juices and non-sweetened carbonated beverages are still exempted from the tax.
+Still fruit juices and non-sweetened carbonated beverages continue to be tax exempt.
 The measure was introduced based on health recommendations to address youth obesity.

 In May 2021, the Province of Newfoundland and Labrador announced a 20 cent per litre tax for sugar sweetened beverages.
 This tax was implemented on September 1, 2022.

 Chile

-In 2014, a measure was passed to increase tax on sugary drinks, and reduce tax on low-sugar drinks.
-The tax rate was increased from 13% to 18%, for drinks containing 6.25g added sugar per 100ml.
-In contrast, the tax rate on drinks with less added sugar was decreased to 10%.
-This has led to a 21.6% decrease in the consumption of sugary drinks.